Tiefling: Analysis

 Johnny L. Wilson called tieflings "the paranoid, loner obverse" of halflings, who "believe that life is out to get them".
 Looking at the 2nd edition of the game, Wilson found them "suited to be great thieves" and "great point persons" due to favorable saving throw bonuses.
+Gus Wezerek, for FiveThirtyEight, reported that of the 5th Edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, tieflings were the sixth most created at 7,634 total; aasimar were the least popular at 1,767 total.
+The three most popular class combinations with the tiefling were warlock (2,188), sorcerer (1,062), and bard (806).
+Wezerek noted "some of the common character choices can be explained by the game's structure of racial bonuses".

+In the academic journal Fafnir, Stefan Ekman observed that the tiefling illustration in the 5th edition's Player's Handbook, in contrast to the depictions of other races avoids connections to the familiar real world, and evokes "a mysterious atmosphere".
+The fantastic nature of the tiefling is also emphasized by depicting them using magic and giving them "outlandish costumes [...] designed largely according to a fantasy aesthetic rather than being modelled on historical apparel.
+Their fluid lines and (seemingly) light fabric vaguely suggest modern evening gowns but, according to textiles historian Viktoria Holmqvist, these clothes are more typically generic fantasy costumes."
 Philip J. Clements assumed tieflings are popular as player characters because they allow for "identity tourism" of a racial outsider: Tieflings in the game world "are often treated as dangerous outsiders.
 Yet D&D's default assumption is that the players will portray heroes.
 The idea of playing the racial outsider who nonetheless protects the people who wrongly revile them is a well-known trope built into D&D".
 Clements found this stereotype associated with the tiefling problematic, as the "solution is usually to focus on individual good, rather than confronting deeper, systemic problems of racial politics".

+Mollie Russell of Wargamer noted that tieflings are "the clear winner of the D&D popularity contest", highlighting the "built-in edgy backstory" and high level of visual customization.
+Russell commented that while "roleplayers love a tiefling", the species does not have the mechanical draw for "power builders".
+Looking at the 5.5 edition of the game, she opined that the tiefling has fewer damage resistance options than the dragonborn and the dragonborn have additional mechanical benefits; while the tiefling have spell options unlike the dragonborn, Russell felt those options are weaker than the various spells the elven lineages have access to.